 Your HSU ID should be used in every HSU correspondence.
 Make note of the number and use it whenever you are conducting business with HSU, as a protection from identity theft.

-Student identification cards are necessary for library privileges, for using computer labs, for purchase of educationally-priced software and computers from the HSU Bookstore and discounts on athletic events.
+Student identification cards are necessary for library privileges, for using computer labs, for purchase of educationally-priced software and computers from the HSU Bookstore.

-eLearning & Extended Education students may purchase an ID card for a one-time fee of $5.
-ID card fees must be paid to the College of eLearning & Extended Education.
+Extended Education students may purchase an ID card for a one-time fee of $5.
+ID card fees must be paid to the College of Extended Education & Global Engagement.

 Other valid student ID card benefits include the Jack Pass, which is available from Student Financial Services at a discounted rate.
 (See Jack Pass below.)

-The HSU Jack Pass program offers students unlimited free ride access on the Redwood Transit System (RTS) buses, the Eureka Transit System (ETS) buses, and Arcata & Mad River Transit System (A&MRTS).
-Currently enrolled eLearning & Extended Education and OLLI students are eligible to purchase the HSU Jack Pass for $60 per semester, at the Student Financial Services window on the second floor of the Student Business Services building.
+The HSU Jack Pass program offers students unlimited ride access on the Redwood Transit System (RTS) buses, the Eureka Transit System (ETS) buses, and Arcata and Mad River Transit System (A&MRTS).
+Currently enrolled Extended Education and OLLI students are eligible to purchase the HSU Jack Pass for $60 per semester, at the Student Financial Services window on the second floor of the Student Business Services building.

 Unless otherwise specified in program literature, a $25 late fee will be applied if registration is not received and paid prior to the second class meeting for Extension, OLLI and Special Session courses.
 A $25 late fee will be applied after the second week of instruction for full term Open University classes.

 In addition, late registrations will not be accepted after the third class meeting for Extension courses.